pchemguy/SQLiteC-for-VBA/SQLiteCAdo Classes.md

 <div align="center"><img src="https://raw.githubusercontent.com/pchemguy/SQLiteC-for-VBA/develop/Assets/Diagrams/SQLiteC.svg" alt="SQLiteC" width="100%" /></div>
 <p align="center"><b>Fig. 2.
 SQLiteC class diagram</b></p>

-While developing the two packages, SQLiteADO and SQLiteC, I realized that it would be instructive to combine the two packages and define an interface class unifying and formalizing their high-level APIs.
+While developing the two packages, SQLiteADO and SQLiteC, I realized that it would be instructive to combine them and define an interface class unifying and formalizing their high-level APIs.
 Thus, the two packages formed the *SQLite C/ADO with Introspection for VBA* library.

 <!-- References -->